Skip to content

 2/3 configured for proxy (http://localhost:8080)

-Run 'lumen-argus setup' to configure remaining tools.
+Run 'lumen-argus-agent setup' to configure remaining tools.

 lumen-argus detect --audit